Bradfield/algos/analysis/big-o-notation.md

 functions is the dominant part of any $T(n)$ function, we must see how they compare with one another as *n* gets large.

-Figure 1 &lt;fig\_graphfigure&gt; shows graphs of the common functions from Table 1 &lt;tbl\_fntable&gt;.
+Figure 1 shows graphs of the common functions from Table 1 &lt;tbl\_fntable&gt;.
 Notice that when *n* is small, the functions are not very well defined with respect to one another.
 It is hard to tell which is dominant.
 However, as *n* grows, there is a